Twitter lashes out at Google search changes

 "We're concerned that as a result of Google's changes, finding this information will be much harder for everyone.
 We think that's bad for people, publishers, news organizations and Twitter users," the statement continued.

-Twitter's criticism, which came hours after Google announced new features aimed at making search results more personalised, underscored the growing competition between the Web companies.
-And it comes at a time when Google is facing antitrust scrutiny for favouring its own services within its search results.
+Twitter's criticism, which came hours after Google announced new features aimed at making search results more personalized, underscored the growing competition between the Web companies.
+And it comes at a time when Google is facing antitrust scrutiny for favoring its own services within its search results.

 A Twitter spokesperson declined to answer a question about whether the company might reach out to antitrust regulators about Google's changes.